mikealeonetti/serial-queue/README.md

 ```

 ### queue( [key1], cb )
 Basically the same idea as the queueCb function except it will always call the next queued function (unless an error is thrown) and does not wait for a callback.
 Only the first key is applicable and the return value of the queued function is intepreted as the variable.
+The cb function is passed the args and the queue (function(args,queue)).

 If a promise is returned from the function, it is handled and the result is put into the SerialQueue args.
 The next function in the queue will not be executed until the promise completes.